jrobi133/memory-games/README.md

 ## **PROJECT DESCRIPTION**

-> This app is a memory game that gives you 30 character and you have to pick them without picking the same character twice.
+> This is a react app memory game that gives you 30 character and you have to pick them without picking the same character twice.
 It keeps track of how many you get right and at the end you can submit a highscore.
 The user will be able to create and sign into an accout.
 After you have signed in then you can added your own charactor to the game if you want or just play the game. you can play the game